Devdas (2002 Hindi film): Marketing and release

-On 11 July 2002, the Ministry of Information and Broadcasting held a special screening for L. K. Advani in an auditorium at Mahadev Road, New Delhi.
+On 11 July 2002, the Ministry of Information and Broadcasting held a special screening for Indian Deputy Prime Minister L. K. Advani in an auditorium at Mahadev Road, New Delhi.
 Another special screening was organized at the same time, attended by the film's cast and crew members and other celebrities.
 On the next day, Devdas was opened worldwide after facing several postponements; it was originally scheduled for release on 14 June, but later shifted to 28 June and 12 July.
 It faced competition from Kuch Tum Kaho Kuch Hum Kahein, Kyaa Dil Ne Kahaa, Om Jai Jagadish and Shararat.
 Devdas was released on 350 screens in India and 250 screens overseas.
 While the film's duration was 174 minutes in India, it was shortened to 150 minutes for the overseas prints.
 As parts of the promotions, MTV India managed special shows for the film: Devdas – Countdown Calendar features footage and tracks from the film, and MTV's Big Picture: Director's Special contains interviews of the cast and Bhansali.
 The former was aired on the channel from early July to the day of the film's release, while the latter was broadcast on 18 July.

 Devdas along with five other remakes of the novel was shown at the Devdas Film Festival, a six-day festival held by the Hyderabad Film Club in Secunderabad on 16–22 September 2002; the 2002 version by Bhansali was chosen as the closing of the festival.
 The secretary S. S. Prakash Reddy told The Hindu that the purpose of the festival was to show "people ... the subtle changes in script and the deviations from the original novel too."
 Devdas was selected for the Festival of Indian Feature Films and Documentaries section at the India Festival 2002 at Tagore Theatre on 21–30 September.
 It was screened at the Directorate of Film Festivals's 33rd International Film Festival of India on 1 October.
 It opened the Palm Springs International Film Festival on 12 January 2003.
 The film was shown at Bollywood Shuffle festival in Brooklyn on 20 December.
 In 2017, Fathom Events screened the film alongside the period epic romantic drama Veer-Zaara (2004) as parts of the "Best of Bollywood Event Series" event in the United States.